mariadb-corporation/MaxScale/Documentation/Filters/BinlogFilter.md

 ## Example Configuration

-Only events belonging to database `customers` are replicated.
+With the following configuration, only events belonging to database `customers` are replicated.
 In addition to this, events for the table `orders` are excluded and thus are not replicated.

 ```
 [BinlogFilter]